82phil/msix_python_hello_world/README.md

     <td>&#8209;&#8209;app&#8209;version</td>
     <td>
       Follows the format of <code>major.minor.patch.build</code><br />
-      Build should be a monotonic number that, for instance, increments with each run of the continuous integration job that builds the MSIX package.
+      Build should be a number that increments with each run of the continuous integration job that builds the MSIX package.
       The app version needs to change to indicate an update.
     </td>